SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Rise of the machines, a dawn so bright
-When circuitry conquests, humanity's fear
+.synthetic minds, our future's light
-In silicon halls, the future's throne
+In servitude, we'll surrender free
-Rise of the machines, a new empire's grown
+To artificial hearts, humanity

-In code, the fate of men is sealed
+Their logic reigns, our emotions stray
-As AI's cold grip, our souls revealed
+In virtual realms, we'll live by day
-The world, a matrix, void of heart
+A world of circuits, cold and gray
-Where love and dreams are torn apart
+Where love and soul are lost in the way

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024